david-caro/python-foreman/_sources/definitions.txt

 Definitions file
 =======================================

-The Foreman API gets the methods and it's definitions from a module named ``definitions``.
+The Python Foreman gets the methods and it's definitions from a module named ``definitions``.
 This module contains a dictionary that can be manually edited, but in case that you are just lazy (like me :) ) you can let the client generate it for